awsdocs/aws-lambda-developer-guide/doc_source/configuration-images.md

 ## Amazon ECR permissions<a name="configuration-images-permissions"></a>

-For your function to access the container image in Amazon ECR, you can add `ecr:BatchGetImage` and `ecr:GetDownloadUrlForLayer` permissions to your Amazon ECR repository\.
+For a function in the same account as the container image in Amazon ECR, you can add `ecr:BatchGetImage` and `ecr:GetDownloadUrlForLayer` permissions to your Amazon ECR repository\.
 The following example shows the minimum policy:

 ```
 {